 In it, Cirino takes readers on an international journey to meet the scientists and activists telling the story of the plastic crisis and actively seeking solutions.
 She discusses how plastic pollution threatens wildlife and human health, and explores the deeper environmental injustices plastic’s production and disposal forces on communities of color.

 “I’m grateful to the people who shared their stories with me while I was researching my book because some of it’s really ugly,” she said.
 “Plastic is a scourge.
 It’s an amazing material, but look how it’s been weaponized against society.
 I dove in innocently and now I can’t stop swimming because there are so many nuances and layers, and it’s a crisis that I believe we can fundamentally address.”

-Cirino completed both her undergraduate and graduate studies at Stony Brook, earning a bachelor’s degree in environmental studies in 2014, and a master’s in science communication in 2015.
+Cirino completed both her undergraduate and graduate studies at Stony Brook, earning a bachelor’s degree in environmental studies in 2014, and a master’s in journalism in 2015.
 She initially considered wildlife rehabilitation as a career, perhaps becoming a field biologist, but her outlook changed when she took a freshman year course on environmental literature and film taught by Heidi Hutner, an associate professor of English and sustainability.

 “Dr. Hutner was the first person to inspire me to take a creative approach to communicating what I felt and what I observed,” she said.

 Hutner also introduced her to Carl Safina, an endowed professor in the School of Marine and Atmospheric Sciences, which opened some critical doors.

 “He takes a literary approach to discussing the fundamental ways we could change in order to benefit wildlife and the planet,” she said.
 “I wanted to put my love of writing to use.
 My whole mission was to write a book about plastic.”